SuperOfficeDocs/superoffice-docs/user-guide/en/email/gmaillink/email-archive-outgoing.md

 3. Click **Send and archive**.
 The email is sent.

-4. In the dialog **Archive email in SuperOffice**, the **Company** and **Contact** fields have been filled in if the recipient's email address is registered in SuperOffice.
+4. In the dialog **Archive email in SuperOffice**, the **Company** and **Contact** fields are automatically filled if the recipient's email address is registered in SuperOffice.
 Fill in relevant information in the following fields:

     [!include[Archiving options for Gmail](includes/gmail-archiving-options.md)]